numba/numba/docs/source/user/parallel.rst

    not supported, nor is the reduction across a selected dimension.

-6. Array assignment in which the target is an array selection using a slice or a boolean array, and the value to be assigned is either a scalar or another selection where the slice range or bitarray are inferred to be compatible.
+6. Array assignment in which the target is an array selection using a slice or a boolean array, and the value being assigned is either a scalar or another selection where the slice range or bitarray are inferred to be compatible.